Einstein family: Business problems

 The factory of Hermann and Jakob was moved to Pavia, Italy, in 1894.
 Hermann, Maria and Pauline moved to Milan in the same year and one year later, moved to Pavia.
 Albert stayed with relatives in Munich to continue his education there.

 Unfortunately, the business was unsuccessful and the brothers had to abandon their factory in 1896.
 Though Hermann had lost most of his money, he founded (without his brother) another electrical engineering company in Milan.
 This time business was better.
 However, Hermann's health had deteriorated, and he died of heart failure in Milan on 10 October 1902.

 After Hermann

 In 1903, Pauline went to live with her sister Fanny and her husband Rudolf Einstein, a first cousin of Hermann, in Hechingen, Württemberg.
 Fanny's daughter, Elsa was to become the second wife of Albert in 1919.

 In 1910, Pauline moved with her sister, Fanny and her family to Berlin.
-She took on a job as housekeeper in Heilbronn, Kingdom of Württemberg in 1911.
+She took on a job as housekeeper in Heilbronn in 1911.
 She lived with her brother Jakob Koch in Zurich and from 1915 in Heilbronn again.